autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. It works with Java, Kotlin, and Kapt.
 Both multi-module JVM and Android projects.

 # Limitations
-Given a multi-project build with two subprojects, A and B, and A depends on B (A --> B), the plugin will emit a false positive indicating B is unused in A (inaccurately) in the following two scenarios:
+Given a multi-project build with two subprojects, A and B, and A depends on B (A --> B), the plugin will emit a false positive indicating B is unused in A (inaccurately) in the following scenario:
-1. Where A only uses constants from B. This is because constants get inlined by the compiler and are not present in the bytecode.
 1. Where A only uses Android `R` references from B and those references _are not namespaced_ (you do _not_ have `android.namespacedRClass=true` in your `gradle.properties` file).
-This is a subset of the first issue.

-These limitations may eventually be lifted.
+This limitation may eventually be lifted.

 # How to use
 Add to your root project.